Will Memphis cover the spread vs. Vanderbilt? Betting Trends, Record ATS

 Memphis vs. Vanderbilt: Betting Trends, Record ATS, Home/Road Splits - December 23

-The Vanderbilt Commodores (4-7) are heavy, 18.5-point underdogs as they look to break a three-game losing streak when they visit the No. 23 Memphis Tigers (9-2) on Saturday, December 23, 2023 at FedExForum.
-The contest airs at 4:00 PM ET on CBS.
-The matchup has an over/under set at 150.5 points.
+The Vanderbilt Commodores (4-7) are heavy underdogs (+16.5) as they attempt to break a three-game losing streak when they visit the No. 23 Memphis Tigers (9-2) at 4:00 PM ET on Saturday, December 23, 2023 at FedExForum.
+The game airs on CBS.
+The matchup has an over/under set at 149.5 points.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!